isc-projects/stork/doc/demo.rst

 postgres
    This container is essential.
 It runs the PostgreSQL database that is used by the Stork server.
-Without it, the Stork server produces error messages about an unavailable database. prometheus
+Without it, the Stork Server produces error messages about an unavailable database. prometheus
    Prometheus, a monitoring solution (https://prometheus.io/), uses this